ismailchiba/AirBnB_clone_v3/README.md

 Second part of Airbnb: Joann Vuong
 ## License
 Public Domain.
 No copy write protection.
-This is a project for learning purposes with ALX africA.
+This is a project for learning purposes with ALX africa.